 - Kara no Kyoukai has a variation of this with Kokuto and Sociopathic Hero Defrosting Ice Queen Action Girl Tsungire Shiki.
 In one case taken to its logical extreme when Shiki once puts a knife to his throat and threatens to kill him.
 Eventually, it works out when she lets him be her Morality Pet.

-- Yandere Kanojo has the delinquent-girl Reina and unassuming stoic guy Manabu fall for one another.
+- Yandere Kanojo: The delinquent-girl Reina and unassuming stoic guy Manabu fall for one another.
 Hilarity Ensues as Reina tries (vainly) to keep their relationship a secret in order to preserve her reputation.

-- Inverted in interesting ways in Neon Genesis Evangelion.
-At heart, Shinji and Asuka truly care about and are attracted to each other, but Shinji's extreme passivity and Asuka's similarly over-the-top aggressiveness prevent them from ever forming a real relationship.
+- Neon Genesis Evangelion: At heart, Shinji and Asuka truly care about and are attracted to each other, but Shinji's extreme passivity and Asuka's similarly over-the-top aggressiveness prevent them from ever forming a real relationship.

 - In Onidere, gang leader Saya is head over heels for nerdy Tadashi.

 - Flipped around all over the place with Toradora!.
 Ryuuji has the Face of a Thug, so much so that on the way to class one morning, two guys gave him their wallets, pleading for their lives.
 He's actually a very nice guy, as well as a major Neat Freak.
 Contrast with Taiga, who's a short, very cute girl... and known around school as the "Palmtop Tiger" for her angry demeanor and occasional violent outbursts (she punches out Ryuuji when he accidentally bumps into her).